c4s4/neon/doc/usermanual.md

     - 'd = double(21)'
 ```

-A this will call the *double()* function you defined in your context.
+This will call the *double()* function you defined in your context.
 This is a way to write your build utility functions in a separate file and thus keep a clean build file.

-To get more information about [Anko scripting language clic here](http://github.com/mattn/anko).
+To get more information about the [Anko scripting language click here](http://github.com/mattn/anko).

 [Back to top](#user-manual)